KumkwatNaTapczanie/clocker/README.md

 # Project-php

-## Uwierzytelnianie
+# Uwierzytelnianie
-Testowe hasło dla użytkowników to: Haslo123#
+#Testowe hasło dla użytkowników to: #Haslo123#

+# Description will be updated